The Ramses Server

 It is just a small software meant to be installable on small hardware and with very low requirements.
 You can install it on any computer in the studio (even just a simple Raspberry) and make it available on your Local Area Network, or make it available from the internet.
 You can also easily install it on a shared or private hosting, even a low-cost one.

 The Ramses Server must be installed on a computer with:

 - An http(s) web server like Apache

 - An acces to a mySQL or MariaDB or any other compatible server and a dedicated database.

 Without such a database server, the Ramses Server can still be run correctly (it will use an SQLite database which doesn’t need any particular server), but performance may be poor with too many different concurrent users.

 - An SSL certificate.
 Although this is not mandatory, it is strongly recommended to always encrypt your connections to the server, especially if the server is publicly available on the internet.

 The recommended configuration is a standard AMP stack (Apache - mySQL - PHP), with at least 2GB of RAM if the SQL server is on the same computer than the Apache server.

 - The needed space for the Ramses Server files (PHP) is only

-50 MBshould be more than enough for the vast majority of users for the mySQL database.
+100 MBshould be more than enough for the vast majority of users.

 The Ramses Server is a pretty standard REST API written in PHP which just serves as an interface to an SQL database.
 It receives requests from the Ramses Client and responds with the needed data.